Monday, May 21, 2012

 Rather ironically a gentleman holding his drink commented, “Henceforth SRK should be called Bevda Khan.”

-Flip the coin and the damnation turned to redemption.
+Flip the coin and the damnation turns into admiration.

 “Give the guy a break.
 He acted as any father would,” remarked another .